 Untamed Women has garnered some significance as one of the many fifties candidates for the title “the worst movie ever made”, and as such has a bit of a reputation among bad movie fans.
 As I wrote in my review of Bela Lugosi Meets a Brooklyn Gorilla (1952, review), the fact that a film is “frequently named as one of the worst movies ever made” is generally an indication that it is, in fact, not one of the worst movies ever made.
 If it was, then it wouldn’t be frequently mentioned anywhere.
 However, of the movies frequently named as a candidate for the title of the worst movie ever made, Untamed Women is among those that come closest.
-That is mainly because it lacks some of the outrageousness that many other of these “so bad they’re good” movies have — I’m thinking Cat Women of the Moon (1953), Mesa of Lost Women (1953), anything directed by Ed Wood, Robot Monster (1953), Bela Lugosi Meets a Brooklyn Gorilla, etc. The untamed women are so tame that they don’t do anything to lift the film out of its slow-moving tedium.
+That is mainly because it lacks some of the outrageousness that many other of these “so bad they’re good” movies have — I’m thinking Cat Women of the Moon (1953), Mesa of Lost Women (1953, review), anything directed by Ed Wood, Robot Monster (1953), Bela Lugosi Meets a Brooklyn Gorilla, etc. The untamed women are so tame that they don’t do anything to lift the film out of its slow-moving tedium.
 More than anything, they seem like a group of pageant contestants on holiday.
 And while the leather mini skirts may have raised a few heartbeats in the fifties, they ar quite modest, even for the time.
 Remember, this was the era in which the bikini shock waves were felt around the world, and movie stars would increasingly be photographed in the tiny two-piece bathing suit.

 In the world of devoted online critics like me, who seek out the most obscure of bad movies, the overall impression seems to range from “for a bad movie, it’s OK” to “yawn”.
 Gene Phillips at Naturalistic Uncanny Marvellous writes: “Connel’s direction is actually pretty good within the limits of his budget, and the actors, mostly minor players who were never even modest ‘names,’ generally play the melodrama straight, to reasonably decent effect.
 There are, to be sure, some goofy lines in the script […].
 Yet I think Sayre was pretty creative overall in his take on the Amazon-tribe trope.”
 Mark David Welsh isn’t as impressed: “This is all pretty tepid stuff, seriously hampered by comic relief courtesy of bombardier Richard Monahan, whose wisecracks are extremely tiresome.
 Mainly because he never shuts up.
 Character development is restricted to Mark Lowell’s sudden (and rather stilted) whining about his mother (as a consequence a plant tries to eat him) and the new FX are very limited indeed”.
 Neither is Mark Cole at Rivets on the Poster: “It’s not very exciting, and it lacks the extra something that would have made it a memorably bad film instead of a moderately dull and silly one”.